 Central banks announce extended swap facilities with US Federal Reserve

-To address continued pressures in global U.S. dollar funding markets, the temporary reciprocal currency arrangements (swap lines) between the Federal Reserve and other central banks have been extended to 30 October 2009.
+The temporary reciprocal currency arrangements (swap lines) between the Federal Reserve and other central banks have been extended to 1 February 2010.

-This extension currently applies to the swap lines between the Federal Reserve and each of the following central banks: the Reserve Bank of Australia, the Banco Central do Brasil, the Bank of Canada, Danmarks Nationalbank, the Bank of England, the European Central Bank, the Bank of Korea, the Banco de Mexico, the Reserve Bank of New Zealand, Norges Bank, the Monetary Authority of Singapore, Sveriges Riksbank, and the Swiss National Bank.
-The Bank of Japan will consider the extension at its next Monetary Policy Meeting.
+The extension of the dollar liquidity swap arrangements currently applies to the swap lines between the Federal Reserve and each of the following central banks: the Reserve Bank of Australia, the Banco Central do Brasil, the Bank of Canada, Danmarks Nationalbank, the Bank of England, the European Central Bank, the Bank of Korea, the Banco de Mexico, the Reserve Bank of New Zealand, Norges Bank, the Monetary Authority of Singapore, Sveriges Riksbank, and the Swiss National Bank.
+The Bank of Japan will consider the extension and will announce its decision following its next Monetary Policy Meeting.

 Action taken by Norges Bank